Manage your ZDM Proxy instances

 • Global timeout (in ms) of a request at proxy level.

-• This variable determines how long the ZDM Proxy will wait for one cluster (in case of reads) or both clusters (in case of writes) to reply to a request.
-If this timeout is reached, the ZDM Proxy will abandon that request and no longer consider it as pending, thus freeing up the corresponding internal resources.
-Note that, in this case, the ZDM Proxy will not return any result or error: when the client application’s own timeout is reached, the driver will time out the request on its side.
+• This variable determines how long ZDM Proxy will wait for one cluster (in case of reads) or both clusters (in case of writes) to reply to a request.
+If this timeout is reached, ZDM Proxy will abandon that request and no longer consider it as pending, thus freeing up the corresponding internal resources.
+Note that, in this case, ZDM Proxy will not return any result or error: when the client application’s own timeout is reached, the driver will time out the request on its side.

 • Defaults to 10000 ms. If your client application has a higher client-side timeout because it is expected to generate requests that take longer to complete, you need to increase this timeout accordingly.